caseynewman/note-taker-app/README.md

 ## Credits

-I worked with my tutor, John Titus, on how to reorganize the files in a way that makes more sense longterm.
+I worked with my tutor, John Titus, on how to reorganize the back end files in a way that makes more sense longterm.

 ## License